calvin-cs262-fall2020-teamD/freetime-service/README.md

 # Freetime-Service
-This is the backend work of our app where the database is implemented.
+This is the back-end work of our app where the database is implemented.

-## Freetime-Project Repo:
-To check out our project click this link: [free-time project](https://github.com/calvin-cs262-fall2020-teamD/freetime-project)
+### Sibling Repositories:

+[Free-Time Client](https://github.com/calvin-cs262-fall2020-teamD/freetime-client) - This is the front-end work of our app where the interface is implemented.

+[Free-Time Project](https://github.com/calvin-cs262-fall2020-teamD/freetime-project) - This is for the general app.